Margaret Hartsyde: Acquisition of lands and property

 In September 1604, Dudley Fortescue of Chilton in Suffolk hanged himself at Blunt's Hall in Little Wratting.
-As a suicide, his property and goods were forfeit to the crown.
+As a suicide, his property and goods were forfeited to the crown.
 King James awarded his goods to Margaret Hartsyde, and the Privy Council wrote to Sir Nicholas Bacon to make sure she got full benefit.
 Hartsyde received a cash gift from Robert Sidney, the queen's chamberlain.
 His steward noted her name as "Mrs Hartshead".

 Margaret Hartsyde and her husband acquired lands in Scotland, possibly exciting jealousy by their rise in status.
 This included a plot of land close to the back gate of Holyrood Palace, which they obtained from the royal carpenter and architect John Murray in April 1606.
 On 12 June 1606 Anne of Denmark gave them a charter for the Mains of Edmonston near Niddrie and Cauldcotts, lands in the Musselburgh portion of her Dunfermline Abbey estate.
 John Buchanan was made a burgess of Edinburgh in August 1606 and the town gave him a gold angel coin for spices and wine for a celebratory banquet.